Female couple cuddling on the sofa with their sleeping son.

 Participating Organizations

-SBS can happen with or without an impact to the head.
-Some parents or caregivers may shake their babies out of frustration, stress, or anger due to inconsolable crying.
+Parents or caregivers may shake their babies out of frustration, stress, or anger due to inconsolable crying.
 Other caregivers may simply not know that shaking a baby can be so dangerous.
+Other terms that you may hear are shaken baby syndrome (SBS) or Abusive Head Trauma (AHT)

 Learn more about this injury